 Next Steps

-On the basis of these categories, the DT developed a matrix.
-Each member of the Working Group was asked to complete the matrix by submitting its view on the above-identified categories for each of the recommendations and rank the recommendations in order of priority.
-Following that process, the DT reviewed the different submissions and discussed what common position on each of the categories for each of the recommendations would be acceptable to all.
+On the basis of these categories, the RAP-IDT developed a matrix (see Annex II).
+Each member of the RAP-IDT was asked to complete the matrix by submitting his or her view on the above-identified categories for each of the recommendations and rank the recommendations in order of priority.
+Following that process, the RAP-IDT reviewed the different submissions and discussed what common position on each of the categories for each of the recommendations would be acceptable to all.

 Recommended Approach

 The results of the process outlined above can be found in the table in Annex II.
-This table lists the recommendations in order of priority as agreed upon by the RAP Implementation DT and identifies the expected complexity, the nature of the effort, dependencies, if any, and proposed next steps.
-For some of these, additional notes have been added which the GNSO Council may take into account as part of its deliberations.
-It should be noted that for those recommendations that did not achieve unanimous consensus of the RAP WG, the recommended next step is for the Council to review the recommendation in question and decide how to move forward.
+This table lists the recommendations in order of priority as agreed upon by the RAP-IDT and identifies the expected complexity, the nature of the effort, dependencies, if any, and proposed next steps.
+For some of these, additional notes have been added, which the GNSO Council may take into account as part of its deliberations.
+It should be noted that for those recommendations that did not achieve unanimous consensus in the RAPWG, the recommended next step is generally for the Council to review the recommendation in question and decide if or how to move forward.

-number of items where identified as ‘low hanging fruit’ implying a low requirement on GNSO resources.
+A number of items were identified as ‘low hanging fruit,’ implying a low requirement on GNSO resources.
 This breakdown can be found in Annex III.
-The GNSO Council might consider expediting the recommendations identified as ‘low hanging fruit’, instead of taking these in order based on the ranking, as little to no GNSO resources will be required to implement these recommendations.
+The GNSO Council might consider expediting some of the recommendations identified as ‘low hanging fruit’ if the Council decides those projects offer value.

 The RAP Implementation DT appreciates the opportunity to present the proposed approach to the GNSO Council and is available to answer any questions.
 The DT understands that time has been set aside on the GNSO Council Schedule on Saturday 4 December at the ICANN Meeting in Cartagena.
 The Co-Chairs of the DT, Mike O’Connor and Greg Aaron, will be available to participate in this session.